 NOTES

-Give this recipe some wings – share and spread the love ❤️
+And don’t forget to give it some wings – share and spread a little baobab love ❤️